simonsobs/sotodlib/docs/preprocess.rst

 operation is run on an AxisManager TOD and the ``Pipeline`` object is used to define the order of the operations and then run them.
-The ``site-pipeline.preprocess_tod`` script is used to run and save Pipelines on lists of obserations, grouped by detset.
+The ``site-pipeline.preprocess_tod`` script is used to run and save Pipelines on lists of observations, grouped by detset.
 The ``site-pipeline.preprocess_obs`` script is used for observation-level preprocessing.
+This module is similar to ``site-pipeline.preprocess_tod`` but removes grouping by detset so that the entire observation is loaded, without signal.
+For example, pipeline steps such as ``DetBiasFlags`` requires tod-level data including signal, whereas ``SSOFootprint`` does not and uses observation-level data.